Wilber Varela: Early years

 He was born in Roldanillo, Valle del Cauca, on November 6, 1957.
+Varela was a country man of humble extraction who did not like to show off, had few manners and was extremely rude.
+He was known to be a cold-blooded killer.
+His nickname was due to the coincidence with a well-known brand of laundry soap in Colombia also called Varela.
 He claimed to be a retired National Police sergeant, but no official documents were found to confirm this.
-At the beginning of the 1990s, he worked in the cocaine laboratories of Andrés López López "Florecita" and later began working with the Rodríguez Orejuela brothers security, collections, and hiring assassins.
+At the beginning of the 1990s, he worked in the cocaine laboratories of Andrés López López "Florecita" (Little Flower) and later began working with the Rodríguez Orejuela brothers security, collections, and hiring assassins.